 Having tests for ALL

-If you think you have some of the symptoms of ALL you should go to your GP.
-They can talk to you about your symptoms and arrange any tests they think might be needed.
+It’s important to remember that the symptoms of ALL can be caused by lots of different things.
+But you should go to your GP if you’re worried.
+They can talk to you about your symptoms and arrange any tests they think you might need.

 Visiting your GP

 Your GP (family doctor) will examine you and arrange for you to have blood tests.
 There can be different reasons for your symptoms, so you’ll need to have a blood test to help diagnose acute lymphoblastic leukaemia (ALL).
 If you have ALL, a blood test will usually find leukaemia cells and you'll be referred to a specialist at the hospital.